joeadamay/blackbody_led/README.md

 ## `temp_to_rgb.py`

-This program produces a table of RGB colors corresponding to the emission of a black-body at a range of temperatures.
+This program produces a table of RGB colors corresponding to the emission of a black-body at a range of temperatures and voltages.

 In a terminal, run (exclude the "$") `$ python3 temp_led.py`.

+The program will ask you to select a mode for the independent variable.
+For example, inputting "Voltage" or "V" will allow you to control the range of voltages that the program uses when computing the colors.

-The program will ask for a minimum and maximum temperature as well as a step size.
-Please provide it with reasonable values (i.e. Positive temperatures and a minimum that is less than the maximum).
-Also, try to keep the minimum values above ambient temperatures; the math tends to fail when the values are too small.
+The program will then ask for a minimum and maximum temperature as well as a step size.
+Please provide it with reasonable values (i.e. Positive values and a minimum that is less than the maximum).
+Also, try to keep the minimum values somewhat high (i.e. a temperature above 273 K and a voltage above 10 V); the math tends to fail when the values are too small.

 ### Requirements